emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Shield Bash:__ Use an action to shield bash an enemy, dealing 1d6 damage and staggering them if they fail a contested strength check.
+  * __Shield Bash:__ _(Cost 1)_ Use an action to shield bash an enemy, dealing 1d6 damage and staggering them if they fail a contested strength check.
 A staggered enemy looses one of its actions.
 At level 4, damage increases to 1d8.
 At level 8, damage increases to 1d10.
 At level 12, damage increases to 1d12.
   * __Charge!:__ _(Cost 1)_ As an offhand action, run an additional 10 feet.
 If you run into someone, make a contested Strength Check.
 The looser is knocked prone.

 __Level 1 Knight__

 * __Combat Abilities:__
-  * __Shield of Men:__ Reaction.
-Once per round of combat, you can throw yourself in front of a teammate, taking their damage for them.
-Any damage you receive as a result is halved.
-Works up to 15 feet.
+  * __Trained Precision:__ _(Cost 1)_ Gain an additional damage dice on your attack.

 __Level 2 Knight__